SFO - LAS

 The average price of all round-trip flights from San Francisco to Las Vegas clicked on KAYAK for each day over the last 12 months.

 When flying from San Francisco to Las Vegas, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
-For your return to San Francisco, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.
+For your return to San Francisco, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from San Francisco to Las Vegas?